Abortion AMA: How Do I Tell My Partner I Want An Abortion?

 If you feel unsafe but still need to discuss your decision with your partner, you should do so in a very public, neutral place, and where another person can see and hear the conversation, Shirey says.
 "An abuser will present themselves very well in public settings," she says.
 Ensure your safety by talking to them around others who know what is going on.

 "Ideally you would do this in [a] therapist['s] office, or somewhere where someone can not only listen but make a record of it," she says.
 "But at the very least, find a neutral person [to be present]."

 Shirey also notes that sometimes a coffee shop or a similar location might not be a totally safe bet, as the people around you might not be personally invested enough to intervene on your behalf if necessary.
 Still, if it's your only option, having the conversation in public — a coffee shop, a busy park, the food court of a mall — is better than doing it in private.

 Now let's talk about money, which can play a role in these conversations.
 Many women choose to disclose their decision to have an abortion for financial reasons.
-Depending on which method of abortion you and your provider choose, and how far along you are in the pregnancy, the procedure can cost anywhere from $300 to upward of $1,500, before insurance, if insurance even covers it.
 You may be asking your partner to help cover the cost, a factor that will probably occur to them as well.

 "If this is a casual or new partner, they might be wondering about financial responsibilities," Deitsch says.
 "It's OK to ask for help.
 It's also OK not to.
 Just think about what you'd like ahead of time so you can answer."